Bryan-WZ-Chen/accelerometer-and-gyro-sensor/README.md

 We split it into two parts: device(sensor) driver and registry.
 Let's look at device driver first.</br>

 ### Device(sensor) driver
-First ask for the device(sensor) driver from the sensor vendor's FAE engineer.
+Ask for the device(sensor) driver from the sensor vendor's FAE engineer.
 Copy the entire driver folder to path:
 ```
 nonhlos/adsp_proc/ssc_drivers/${your_device_driver}
 ```